VEGAN MINESTRONE SOUP

 - Five minutes before soup is done, add a handful of fresh spinach, stir to mix.
 Season with salt & pepper.

-Alternately, you can just add all the ingredients, except for the spinach, to a large pot, bring to a boil and continue with the recipe as written.
+Tip: Alternately, you can just add all the ingredients, except for the spinach, to a large pot, bring to a boil and continue with the recipe as written.
 This makes for one less step!

-Tip For The Best Minestrone Soup
+Tips For Your Best Minestrone Soup

 This soup has a mild seasoning blend which lets the flavor of the vegetables shine, but you can add more herbs or spices to taste.
-Plus, there’s a few more ideas of what you could add for your best minestrone:
+Plus, here’s a few more ideas of what you could add for your best minestrone:

 - Change up the veggies.
 The ingredients for this Italian minestrone soup can be changed up with the seasons using whatever is available to you.
 Use other seasonal veggies such as corn, potatoes, winter squash, peas, parsnips, cabbage, kale, etc. Use frozen veggies when applicable.